 As I said, this was my preferred method but one of the RADA students suggested that it could work just by drawing groundplan positions on a piece of paper and propping the leg units into position using Blu tack (or possibly plasticine) which I think is also a good solution.
 My method would perhaps be preferable if one had to assemble a number of benches rather than just one.

 One of the challenges that people have with superglue is being able to dose it, or apply it delicately without squeezing out too much .. which can often result in a mess and glued fingers, as most people who’ve tried will know!
 I often squeeze out a little puddle of superglue onto a piece of plastic and apply it using the end of a cocktail stick.
 The puddle will remain fluid for quite a while before it starts gelling.
 Incidentally, I work almost totally with thin superglue rather than the gel type, because I usually rely a lot on being able to introduce superglue into a joint ‘from the outside’ where it can travel into the joint and set.
 This can’t be done with the gel type.
 An alternative to help with controlled dosing is attaching an even finer tube to the nozzle supplied.
 Poundland sell packs of superglue bottles in which a few tapered tubes are included.
-Unfortunately the superglue itself is not the same and any way as good as the ‘Extra Strong’ sold in tubes, but it is worth buying these packs just for the accessories!
 If you’re feeling particularly adventurous or dedicated (and if you have a hot-air gun), you can make your own fine-dosing tubes by finding some transparent ‘shrink-wrap’ tubing in Maplin or another electronics outlet.
 This is tubing that shrinks when heated to fit tightly around wires.
 The end of this needs to be heated and pulled to create a minute nozzle, similar to those above.

-One last tip here is that if you’re using the thin type of superglue but you want to make it both more gap-filling and quick setting, the joint can be sprinkled with common baking soda (sodium bicarbonate) either before or after.
+One last tip here is that if you’re using the thin type of superglue but you want to make it both more gap-filling and quick setting, the joint can be sprinkled with common baking soda (sodium bicarbonate) either before or after applying the glue.
 This solidifies on contact and forms a very strong bond.
 I’ve demonstrated the uses of this in my post Modelling small-scale figures from March 2013.

 Is it worth knowing how to solder?